cjratcliff/ml-compiled/docs/td.rst

 The noise parameters can be specified in two ways:

 * Independent Gaussian noise - Learn one noise parameter for each parameter in the main network.
 * Factorised Gaussian noise - The matrix of noise parameters is factorized into two vectors.
-This means the number of noise parameters needed for each layer is linear in its size rather than quadratic, as with independent Gaussian noise.
+This means the number of noise parameters needed for each layer is linear in its size rather than quadratic, as it is with independent Gaussian noise.

 `Noisy Networks for Exploration, Fortunato et al. (2017) <https://arxiv.org/abs/1706.10295>`_